slowproj/slowdash/docs/Installation.md

 ```console
 $ firefox http://localhost:18881
 ```
-On success, the error messages below will be shown:
+If successful, you'll see this configuration notice:

 <img src="fig/QuickTour-Welcome.png" style="width:40%">

-Type `Ctrl-c` to stop slowdash.
+Press `Ctrl-c` to stop stop the server.

-## Updating
+## Updating Installation
 ```console
 $ cd PATH/TO/SLOWDASH
 $ make update
 ```

-Or equivalently, run the commands below
-(be careful not to forget `--recurse-submodules`; a very common mistake, and it causes tricky troubles):
+Or manually execute:
 ```console
 $ cd PATH/TO/SLOWDASH
 $ git pull --recurse-submodules
 $ make
 ```
-Often `make` does not do anything, but it is safe to run it every time.

-# Refreshing the browser cache: Hard Refresh
-SlowDash scripts cached in user web browsers might cause troubles after the SlowDash server is updated.
-In that case, perform "hard refresh" the browser by clicking the `Reload` button with holding down the `Shift` key at a SlowDash page.
+Running `make` is always safe, even if no updates are needed.

+# Browser Cache Management
+After updating the SlowDash server, you may need to clear your browser's cached scripts.
+To force a cache refresh, hold down the `Shift` key while clicking the reload button on any SlowDash page ("hard refresh": the procedure might be different depending on the browsers).